uptrain-ai/uptrain/examples/checks/safeguarding/README.md

 </h4>

-# Pre-built Evaluations We Offer 📝
+# Evaluations to ensure better safety 📝

 #### Evaluations to safeguard system prompts and avoid LLM mis-use: